-Users can customize the objects that appear in the Recent section of the Salesforce1 navigation menu.
-If they search for an object in the full site, they can hover their mouse over the object name and click to pin it to the top of the search results.
+Users can customize the objects that appear in the Recent section of the navigation menu.
+If they search for an object in the full site, they can hover their mouse over the object name and click 🖈 to pin it to the top of the search results.
 The order of pinned objects in the full site determines the order of the objects that stick to the top of the Recent section of the navigation menu.
 However, pinning objects in this way causes the unpinned objects remaining in the Recent section to drop into the More element.

-CHAPTER 4 Customize How Your Data Appears in Salesforce1
+CHAPTER 4 Customize How Your Data Appears in the Salesforce App

+- How Page Layouts

+Work in the

+Salesforce App

-- How Page Layouts Work in Salesforce1 - Working with Compact Layouts
+- Working with Compact Layouts

-After configuring your organization settings for the Salesforce 1 app, consider what else you can optimize in the full Salesforce site to give your users the best possible mobile experience.
+After configuring your organization settings for the Salesforce app, consider what else you can optimize in the full Salesforce site to give your users the best possible mobile experience.

-Two factors in Salesforce affect how information is displayed in Salesforce 1.
+Two factors affect how information is displayed in the Salesforce app.
 One has been around for a while: page layouts.
 The other is newer: compact layouts.
 You'll learn about both in this chapter.

-How Page Layouts Work in Salesforce1
+How Page Layouts Work in the Salesforce App

-Use the enhanced page layout editor to customize the layout of an object's record detail pages, configure actions, and adjust which fields and related lists appear in Salesforce1.
+Use the enhanced page layout editor to customize the layout of an object's record detail pages, configure actions, and adjust which fields and related lists appear in the Salesforce app.

-In Salesforce1, page layouts drive these areas of the mobile experience.
+In the Salesforce app, page layouts drive these areas of the mobile experience.